kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_LLD_linker.md

 	0x8000_0000, we need our entry point to line up here.
   */
   .text : {
-	  /*
+	  /* In the GNU Linker Script Language, the PROVIDE keyword instructs the linker to declare a new symbol and assign it a value

-	    PROVIDE allows me to access a symbol called _text_start so I know where the text section starts in the operating system.
+	    PROVIDE allows me to create a symbol called _text_start so I know where the text section starts in the operating system.
 		This should not move, but it is here for convenience.
 		The period '.' tells the linker to set _text_start to the